Harry Enfield & Chums: Tory Boy

 A repulsive thirteen-year-old with glaringly out-of-date ideas about the world, based on a cross between a snobbish, unpopular boy who went to school with Enfield, and a younger version of William Hague.
 Enfield also claimed to have mixed more recent Conservative politicians such as Michael Howard and Michael Portillo together in the character, on the allegation that they were "Tory Boys who have never grown up."
-Became "Tony Boy" (a parody of Tony Blair) after the 1997 General Election.
+Became "Tony Boy" (a parody of Tony Blair) after the 1997 general election.

 Other sketches

 William Ulsterman and "Gerry"

 A one-off sketch where Harry parodies both ex-Democratic Unionist Party (DUP) leader Rev Ian Paisley and Sinn Féin president Gerry Adams at a house party.
-William is loud-mouthed and becomes increasingly rude and insulting towards the host (Brigit Forsyth)when she is unable to provide him with his desired canapé of cheese-and-pineapple-on-a-stick.
+William is loud-mouthed and becomes increasingly rude and insulting towards the host (Brigit Forsyth) when she is unable to provide him with his desired canapé of cheese-and-pineapple-on-a-stick.
 When he has finished his rant, the host awkwardly turns away approaches an unnamed guest who is very clearly supposed to be Adams.
 While this second guest is smiley and charismatic, his gestures indicate his anecdote has a violent double-meaning.
 Enfield has since explained that the sketch was loosely based on an abandoned idea called "The Gerry Adams Family", claiming that no one else wanted to do it in case it caused offence.

-Appearances in commercials

-Daim did a number of adverts featuring Harry Enfield's Television Programme characters.

-Mr Cholmondley-Warner did adverts for Mercury Communications.

-Smashie and Nicey appeared in an advert for Nestlés Fab Ice Lolly.

-Kevin the Teenager appeared in an advert for Pillsbury Toaster Pockets.

-The Self-Righteous Brothers appeared in a series of 1996 British Hula Hoops advertisements that explained that if a consumer found a square Hula Hoop in a packet, he or she would win a prize, with Frank stubbornly and aggressively maintaining that "Hula Hoops are round, they'll stay round, and they'll be around forever!".
-Frank alone then did some adverts for madasafish.com.

-Tim Nice-But-Dim appeared in two adverts for British meat in 2000 (lamb and beef).